 B. Current Boards and Commissions.

-As of the effective date of this Charter, the following boards and commissions will exist in the City: Civil Service Commission, Library Board of Trustees, Planning Commission, Board of Public Service, Parks and Recreation Commission, Board of Assessment and Review, Zoning and Housing Board of Appeals, Commission on Community Relations and Human Rights, Environmental Board, Examining Board of Electricians, Americans with Disabilities Act Board, Transportation Board, Board of Ethics, and Examining Board of Plumbers.
-(Do all of these still exist?
-Final language needs top be made consistent with practice)
+As of the effective date of this Charter, the following boards and commissions will exist in the City:.
+Parks and Recreation Commission, Airport Commission, Board of Public Service, Environmental Board, Board of Examining Electricians, City of Oneonta Planning Commission, Zoning and Housing Board of Appeals, Examining Board of Plumbers, Commission on Community Relations and Human Rights, American with Disabilities Committee and Board of Assessment and Review.C.
+Terms of Office.

-C. Terms of Office.

 The term of office of members of boards and commissions shall be three (3) years except as otherwise provided by this Charter or other applicable law.
-No member of a board or commission shall serve more than three (3) consecutive terms of office.
-(It appears that the term for the Board of Public Service is only one year.
-There should be consistent language)
+No member of a board or commission shall serve more than three (3) consecutive terms of office

 § C-18.
 ELIGIBILITY TO HOLD CITY OFFICES

-All persons elected or appointed to any City office must be resident(s) of the City.
+All persons elected or appointed as aCity officermust be a resident of the City.
 A Common Council member must be a registered voter of the ward for which he or she is elected.
 The Common Council may appoint a non-resident of the City to an appointive City office pursuant to a resolution of exemption or a resolution that sets a time frame for the appointee to establish residency in the City.
 Whenever any officer of the City, other than one serving under a resolution of exemption, shall cease to be a resident of the City or of the ward for which such person was elected or appointed, that office shall thereupon become vacant.
-No person shall hold more than one (1) office in the City at the same time.
-(Paragraph was subject of much discussion.
-Perhaps it is necessary to clarify what/who are city offices?
-Does this apply to those listed in Article III C-14 A?
-The last sentence: should this be a separate paragraph?
-Does the last sentence mean that, for example, holding two city titles is prohibited?)
+No person shall serve in more than one(1) City officers position at any one time.

 § C-19.
 SUCCESSION TO OFFICE DURING DISASTER